Getting started

 Things to know

-Before diving into packaging the new shiny tool, however, some things need to be known:
+Before diving into packaging the new shiny thing, some things ought to be known:

 Static linking